The 20 Best Facial Paralysis Doctors in France

 Paris, FR

-Jerome Lechien practices in Paris, France.
+Jerome Lechien practices practicing medicine in Paris, France.
 Mr. Lechien is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-His top areas of expertise are Laryngitis, Gastroesophageal Reflux Disease (GERD), Anosmia, Laryngectomy, and Endoscopy.
+He is also highly rated in 37 other conditions, according to our data.
+His clinical expertise encompasses Laryngitis, Gastroesophageal Reflux Disease (GERD), Anosmia, Laryngectomy, and Endoscopy.

 Advanced in Facial Paralysis